 EYE SOCKET FRACTURE INJURY – MN ACCIDENT ATTORNEYS

 The eye socket is the bony structure surrounding and protecting the eye.
 In addition to the eye, it houses all the muscles, nerves, and connective tissues that connect to and move the eye.
 Some parts of the eye socket are hard, thick, and difficult to break.
 Other areas are fragile and more prone to breaking.
 A broken eye socket always requires medical attention, but treatment and recovery times can vary according to the severity of the break.
+Our personal injury lawyers have handled many cases involving eye injury, including orbital fracture accidents.

 The eye socket is also called the orbit.
 While it feels like one solid structure, it consists of seven different bones that connect to create four different areas.
 A fracture can occur in any one of these areas, creating different injuries: